V, I, R & power from any two

 FAQ

-Does Ohm's Law work for AC circuits?
+Does Ohm's law work on AC circuits?

 Electronics Reference Note